mariahlaqua/reading-page/README.md

                     />
 ```

-This will prevent your secrets from being exposed on github.

 In order for your page to show what you are reading, you will need to enter some books into your currently reading and past reading section.
 This must be done via MongoDB and manually editing the appropriate boolean values.